yekerr/PSense/docs/tutorial_discrete_conditioning.md

 ```{shell}
 psense -f examples/conditioning.psi
 ```
-PSense will change each parameter and get the results for different metrics:
+PSense changes each parameter and gets the results for different metrics:

 * Expectation Distance